resbaz/nectar-cloud-lessons/Lessons/Lesson_III/Lesson_III.md

 # Lesson III Accessing, and moving data to and from the VM (45min)

-> Anna Prentice has now had her RStdio server up and running for a few weeks.
+> Anna Prentice has now had her web server up and running for a few weeks.
 And she's very happy!
 >
 > But on opening her newspaper one morning, she finds that there's a major Internet scare - hackers have found a
 > weakness that they are exploiting!
 >
-> Remembering that she is responsible for her RStudio server, she decides that the software running on the machine needs
+> Remembering that she is responsible for her web server, she decides that the software running on the machine needs
 > to be urgently updated.
 >
 > Remembering the checklist used to launch a machine performs an update by issuing the following commands: